7 Easy Ways to Save on Food While Traveling

 Tips Food eBook Ad photo

-5. Avoid Chains
+5. Avoid chains.

 Some chains are known to be cheap, yet when it comes to cafes, think carefully before purchasing.
-Big names like Starbucks charge high prices for their drinks, so if you want to save on your daily coffee, think about bringing your own packets of quick brew or finding smaller cafes with lower prices.
+Big names like Starbucks charge high prices for their drinks, so if you want to save on your daily coffee, consider bringing your own packets of quick brew or finding smaller cafes with lower prices.

-Though purchases like coffee and tea seem small, they can add up quick.
+Though purchases like coffee and tea seem small, they can add up quickly.
 Hot water is almost always available, even at hotels, so providing your own tea bags or coffee grounds is a quick way to save cash.

-6. Share Meals
+6. Share meals.

 Depending on your appetite and the restaurant’s plate size, think twice before ordering too many meals.
-Often, portion sizes are large enough for at least two people, and sharing meals not only eliminates food waste, but also extra spending.
+Often, portion sizes are large enough for at least two people, and sharing meals not only eliminates food waste but also extra spending.

-Additionally, purchasing a few appetizers rather than full meals allows for greater variety in your meal and lower prices.
+Additionally, purchasing a few appetizers rather than full meals allows for greater variety in your meals and lower prices.
 Ask your waiter or waitress about the plate sizes before ordering.
 This may not be for everyone, but for those who enjoy small, frequent meals, sharing is helpful.

 Although healthy foods are often seen as more expensive, they can often be found at reasonable prices and you will need less of them to keep you satisfied.